spitulax/nixos-config/modules/README.md

 # Modules

+## Home Modules

+Home modules are used to costumize user configuration.
+Use it as shown [here](../users/bintang_barbatos/default.nix).

 ## Home Manager Modules

-These modules are optional features that can be manually enabled per host.
+These modules are optional features that can be manually enabled per user/host.
 Enable it by adding `outputs.homeManagerModules.<name>` to `imports` in user config.

 - `keymapper`: Enable keymapper user config and service
 - `webApps`: Add browser apps to desktop entry declaratively

 ## NixOS Modules

+NixOS modules are used to costumize host systems.

 These modules are used inside hosts declaration:
 - `common/`: Common config for all hosts